murnun/redditto/readme.md

 # Lumen+ReactJS+Webpack+SASS

 ## Overview
-Reditto is a simple web app that talks to Reddit API and displays posts for `Hot`and `New` categories by utilizing the tech stack listed above.
-It was created as a homework assignment from a job interview but could easily be leveraged as boilerplate by those who are looking for working configuration for the particular stack above.
-It can be helpful for projects moving from traditional `LAMP` stack to more modern stack.
+Reditto is a simple SPA that talks to Reddit API and displays posts for `Hot`and `New` categories by utilizing the tech stack listed above.

 ![alt text](https://raw.githubusercontent.com/murnun/redditto/master/screenshot.png)